Helix (band): Current and 1980s band reunion: July 2009–present

 In November 2010, Vollmer announced that the band were filming a pilot episode for a Helix-based reality television series.

 In 2012, Helix toured across eight cities in southwestern/southeastern Ontario for a mini Heavy Mental Christmas Tour.
 Performing classic Christmas songs but with a twist of heavy metal, and they played their hit songs such as "Rock You", "Heavy Metal Love" and their own song "All I Want for Christmas...
 Is the Leafs to Win the Cup".

 Currently, the band is playing in bars/casinos across Canada, and they are working on a new album, which is due for release in 2023.

+Drummer Greg "Fritz" Hinz died of cancer on February 16, 2024, at the age of 68.

 Outside Helix

-Brent and Brian Doerner maintain My Wicked Twin as an ongoing prospect alongside their main bands, Helix, and Crisis What Crisis, a Supertramp tribute band.
+Brent and Brian Doerner maintain My Wicked Twin as an ongoing project alongside their main bands, Helix, and Crisis What Crisis, a Supertramp tribute band.
 Brian Vollmer currently teaches the classical vocal technique, Bel canto, in London, Ontario, as well as singing classical music at weddings and funerals throughout southern Ontario.
 He has given vocal lessons to Mercedes Lander of the heavy metal band Kittie who also hail from London.
 His wife Lynda helps with the running of the Helix business from their home, which they have dubbed "Planet Helix".
 "Planet Helix" was featured in a 2007 episode of MTV Cribs.